HarrisonA/Spotz_e2e/readme.md

 Requirements: Install Protractor

+To run:
+(from the command line)

-To run: cd into the repo and type "protractor conf.js" on the command line
+1. cd into the repo and type "webdriver-manager start" start the Selenium server

+2. type "protractor conf.js" to run the test.